Nonreciprocal Bistability in Coupled Nonlinear Cavity Magnonics: Magnonic nonreciprocity without magnon driving

-Finally, we numerically check the impact of the Kerr coefficient on the scaled magnon number when the critical contion in Eq.~(\ref{eq20}) is unbroken or broken, as illustrated in Fig.~\ref{fig5}.
-We show that the magnon number reciprocally responds to the driving field on the PDC or MC with $K$ when the critical condition is unbroken, resulting in a $S$-like pattern in the profile [see Fig.~\ref{fig5}(a)].
-But when the critical condition is broken via breaking $J=J_c$ [see Fig.~\ref{fig5}(a)], the magnon number responds nonreciprocally to the driving field on the PDC or MC [see Fig.~\ref{fig5}(b)].
-In particular, the magnon number is boosted (suppressed) and gets a redshift (blueshift) for $\Omega_1\neq 0~(\Omega_2\neq 0)$, giving rise to a sub-$S$ pattern in the profile.
-But if we break the critical condition by breaking $\lambda=\lambda_c$ such as $\lambda=0.2\lambda_c$, the magnon numbers at the cases of $\Omega_1=0$ or $\Omega_2=0$ are nonreciprocally enhanced and red shifted, and thus the profile becomes a genuine $S$ pattern [see Fig.~\ref{fig5}(c)].
-By combining the cooperative effect of breaking both $J=J_c$ and $\lambda=\lambda_c$, the magnon number responds to the driving field on the PDC is significantly improved and has a big redshift, while the magnon number responds to the driving field on the MC gains a bit enhancement and blueshift, as given by Fig.~\ref{fig5}(d).
-Besides, the cooperative effect can give rise to a standared $S$ pattern, i.e., bistability, in the profile for the case of $\Omega_2\neq 0$ [see the red curve in Fig.~\ref{fig5}(d)].
+Finally, we numerically examine the impact of the Kerr coefficient $K$ on the scaled magnon number when the critical condition in Eq.~(\ref{eq20}) is either satisfied or violated, as illustrated in Fig.~\ref{fig5}.
+When the critical condition is unbroken, the magnon number responds reciprocally to the driving field on the PDC or MC as $K$ is varied, producing an $S$-shaped profile [see Fig.~\ref{fig5}(a)].
+However, when the critical condition is broken by detuning $J$ ($J \neq J_c$) [Fig.~\ref{fig5}(b)], the magnon number responds nonreciprocally to the driving field on the PDC or MC.
+In particular, the magnon number is enhanced (suppressed) and exhibits a redshift (blueshift) for $\Omega_1 \neq 0~(\Omega_2 \neq 0)$, giving rise to a sub-$S$ profile.
+When the critical condition is broken by detuning $\lambda$ (e.g., $\lambda = 0.2 \lambda_c$), the magnon numbers corresponding to $\Omega_1 = 0$ or $\Omega_2 = 0$ are nonreciprocally enhanced and redshifted, resulting in a genuine $S$-shaped profile [Fig.~\ref{fig5}(c)].
+By simultaneously breaking both $J = J_c$ and $\lambda = \lambda_c$, the magnon number driven by the PDC is significantly enhanced and redshifted, while that driven by the MC is slightly increased and blueshifted, as shown in Fig.~\ref{fig5}(d).
+Moreover, this cooperative effect can produce a standard $S$-shaped bistable profile for the case of $\Omega_2 \neq 0$ [red curve in Fig.~\ref{fig5}(d)].